 A box and whisker plot is a method of compiling a set of data mapped on an interval scale.
 It is also used for descriptive data analysis.
 The graph plotted here is used to show the shape of the distribution, its central value, and its variability.

 Also, Try: Box and Whisker Plot Calculator

-Parts of Box and Whisker Plots
+Parts of Box Plots

 Check the image below which shows the outliers (minimum and maximum), median and interquartile range.